 - Publishers may block adomains.
 We will pass the blocked advertiser domain lists via the “badv” parameter in the bid request.

 - Additionally, we offer sensitive publishers the ability to respond to offensive creatives by 1) blocking specific creative IDs or 2) blocking specific bidders at an application-level.
 This is not passed in the bid request.
 If a publisher blocked your creative ID, bid responses containing that creative ID will be excluded from the auction.
 If a publisher blocked certain apps from a bidder, you will not receive any traffic for those apps.

 2. How should you respect the blocked creative attributes?

-- Per our creative policy, we require DSPs to not send creatives which contain the blocked creative attributes.
-While there are fields in the bid response for DSPs to pass the creative attribute, currently MoPub does not require DSPs to always and accurately pass the creative attributes in bid responses.
+- Per our creative policy, we require bidders to not send creatives which contain the blocked creative attributes.
+While there are fields in the bid response for bidders to pass the creative attribute, currently MoPub does not require bidders to always and accurately pass the creative attributes in bid responses.
 However, MoPub internally prevents auto-redirect and pop-up creatives from winning the auction.

 3. How should you respect the blocked IAB category?

-- Per our creative policy, we require DSPs to categorize as the appropriate IAB category and honor the blocked IAB category in the bid request.
+- Per our creative policy, we require bidders to categorize as the appropriate IAB category and honor the blocked IAB category in the bid request.
 MoPub internally does not review IAB categories.

 - Here are some common campaigns publishers are sensitive to, and this is how you should categorize them: